asyncapi/simulator/README.md

 Does it seem distant or difficult to switch from development mode to production mode?

-#### Define and simulate high traffic scenarios for your app and create statistics.
+#### Define and simulate scenarios for your applications and create statistics.